-A personality disorder is a broad term that includes a number of mental disorders, and given that researchers suggest roughly 10% of the population suffers from one disorder in some way, it is critical to understand the different types, symptoms, and causes of personality disorders.
+Personality disorder is a broad term that includes a number of mental disorders and has become very common in medical andcircles in last few years and given the rise in a number of people suffering from these disorders it is critical to understand the different types, and also ways and remedies to manage symptoms of personality disorders.

 Types of Personality Disorders

 Since the spectrum of personality disorder is so wide, they are generally broken down into three categories – A, B and C.

 - Cluster A – Paranoid, Schizoid and Schizotypal Personality Disorders

 - Cluster B – Antisocial, Borderline, Histrionic, and Narcissistic Personality Disorder

 - Cluster C – Avoidant, Dependent and Obsessive-Compulsive Personality Disorders

 For thousands of years, yoga, and stress hormone levels in the body, improve the metabolism, boost appetite, and lower anxiety and depression.
 While personality disorders are complex and multi-layered problems that cannot be “solved” by yoga or meditation, these practices can provide a solid foundation of calmness and inner peace for your days, particularly if you are having a bad episode.have provided a calming effect for people suffering from a huge range of physical and mental issues.
 These ancient techniques are known to reduce

 Known as nature’s greatest anti-concentrations for this herbal supplement, and it does have certain interactions with other more formal medications and anti-depressants, so check with a doctor before adding St. John’s Wort to your regiment.and treatment for mood disorders, St. John’s Wort can help to balance your hormone levels and give you an energetic boost.
 There are many different strengths and